2021 Rockhampton mayoral by-election: Results

-Division 3 by-election
+Aftermath

-Due to Williams being elected as mayor, another by-election was called to fill his vacancy in Division 3.
+Due to Williams being elected as mayor, another by-election was called to fill his vacancy in Division 3, which was uncontested in 2020.

-The Division 3 by-election was held on 13 March 2021 with five candidates vying to be elected as Williams' successor.

-Results

-The Division 3 by-election was won by Grant Mathers, a former sales and corporate events manager who had worked as the site manager at Beef Australia in 2015.
+The by-election was held on 13 March 2021 and won by independent Grant Mathers, a former sales and corporate events manager who had worked as the site manager at Beef Australia in 2015.
 He is also the brother of sitting Division 5 councillor Cherie Rutherford.